 brew install node

 Alternatively, we can download and install Nodejs from the official website.
-If so, it does not need Homebrew to be installed on our system.
+If we are opting for this method, then we don’t need homebrew in our system.

-Select the macOS Installer option and download the node-v12.7.0.pkg file.
+Select the macOS Installer option and download the pkg file.
 Then install it on our system.